imchocomint/hyprplus/README.md

 - [ ] Refactoring code (there's a similar bash function in each individual build file)
 - [ ] Finding maintainers
 - [ ] Creating a GUI/TUI application (hyst now in alpha)
-- [x] Make installing -dev and -dbgsym packages completely optional
+- [x] Make installing -dev and -dbgsym packages completely optional (only via hyst)
-- [ ] Adding more support: multiple other hypr* tools, rofi-wayland, wallust and so on
+- [ ] Adding more support: multiple other hypr* tools, ~~rofi-wayland~~ deprecated, use the classic rofi instead, wallust and so on
-- [ ] Pushing packages to Debian's repositories ~~(once GCC 15 comes to sid)~~ yay
+- [ ] Pushing packages to Debian's repositories
 - [x] making hyprland-git a source-only package

 ## Quirks
-- (hyprland-git) hyprctl still marks version as 0.50.0; fastfetch didn't; also hyprctl reports that you're on latest commit.
+- (hyprland-git) hyprctl reports one version behind; fastfetch didn't; also hyprctl reports that you're on latest commit.
 If you want to, just compile and install Hyprland from scratch.
 Fixed in Hyprland tagged release.
 - Slow download speed over GitHub.
 Mirrored to SourceForge.

 ## Guide